Jeremiah 30:8-11

 God disciplines His people but ultimately liberates them so that they may live under His rightful rule.

-9 but they will serve Yahweh their God, and David their king, whom I will raise up to them.
+9 Instead, they will serve the LORD their God and David their king, whom I will raise up for them.

-11 For I am with you, says Yahweh, to save you; for I will make a full end of all the nations where I have scattered you, but I will not make a full end of you; but I will correct you in measure, and will in no way leave you unpunished.”
+11 For I am with you to save you, declares the LORD.
+Though I will completely destroy all the nations to which I have scattered you, I will not completely destroy you.
+Yet I will discipline you justly, and will by no means leave you unpunished.”

 God disciplines His people but ultimately liberates them so that they may live under His rightful rule.